ArduPilot/ardupilot_wiki/common/source/docs/common-rfd900.rst

 .. warning::

-   Many common flight controllers have telemetry port current limits that prevent directly powering RFD900 radios at their full transmit power.
-You should power high power radios externally or limit their maximum transmit power to an acceptable level.All commonly used flight controllers should be able to handle transmit powers of 20dBm.
-See the manual of your specific flight controller for the detailed power specifications of each telemetry port.
+   Many common autopilots have telemetry port current limits that prevent directly powering RFD900 radios at their full transmit power.
+You should power high power radios externally or limit their maximum transmit power to an acceptable level.All commonly used autopilots should be able to handle transmit powers of 20dBm.
+See the manual of your specific autopilot for the detailed power specifications of each telemetry port.
 To set the transmit (TX) power see :ref:`Configuring a Telemetry Radio using Mission Planner <common-configuring-a-telemetry-radio-using-mission-planner>`.

 .. image:: ../../../images/RFD900_telemetry_radio.jpg